Jump to ↓

 Customer self-service reduces stress on live agents, decreases wait times, and enables 24/7 customer support.

-Active Self-Service
+Active vs Passive Self-Service

 Genesys voice bot

-CCaaS platforms such as Genesys, NICECXone, and RingCentral include custom branded chatbots.
+CCaaS platforms such as Genesys, NICECXone, and RingCentral include custom-branded chatbots.

 2. Consistent Live Interactions